 But now, he’s missing love.
 He’s missing connection.
 He’s missing companionship, so he puts himself out there again and gets hurt over and over.
-What’ll happen as he gets hurt so many times, is it’s actually going to help him become more traumatized, and he can split off and dissociate from that self.
+What’ll happen as he gets hurt so many times, it is actually going to help him become more traumatized, and he can split off and dissociate from that self.
 He gets a new personality.
-This is how multiple personality happens, but it’ll happen more cleanly with him because that triggers him so much worse.
+This is in other words how multiple personality happens, but it’ll happen more cleanly with him because that triggers him so much worse.
 He’s been avoiding it for so long.
 The fixer, the predator, and the recluse.

 This is like the kid who cares about the grade, not the stuff he learns in the course.
 That’s an annoying kid, by the way.
 I used to be that.
 That’s not a very good way of getting the grade either, by the way, but high status.
 Another is the woman who finds a sugar daddy to feed on.
 There are all these websites where you go on saying, “I’m a sugar daddy” or “I’m willing to be a sugar daddy.”
-And then there are woman who are like, “I’m looking for a sugar daddy.”
+And then there are women who are like, “I’m looking for a sugar daddy.”
 Anyway, there are a lot of sites like that, and you’ll find pretty disordered, dysfunctional people there.

 So, finding a sugar daddy to feed on.
 Another is having a certain type of family.
 Especially in Asia, being very concerned to be seen as being a certain type of family.
 This is why there’s still that stupid stigma about admitting vulnerability, that you’re not perfect.
 Give me a break.
 We’re fucking looking at you.
 You’re not perfect.
 You’re fat, or you’re skinny, or you’re poor, you’re ugly.
-We already know that, so give it out.
-But they’re always so concerned that [INAUDIBLE] having a certain type of family.
+We already know that, so give it up.
+But they’re always so concerned that “Shhhh, we’re fine” having a certain type of family.
 Having a certain type of house in a certain type of neighborhood — giving a shit about that stuff, except for wives kind of shit.

 Or being obsessed with having a lot of power.
 This is more obvious, right?
 People who really care about social and political power, these are narcissistic goals.
 Or really wanting to be a celebrity just for the celebrity hood, not so that you can use it as a platform for doing good or whatever.
 Very rarely — I’ve never met anybody who actually wants to be a celebrity so they could use the platform.
 They just want to be famous.
 That’s more obviously a narcissistic goal.

 What’s the ideal?
 You reach this goal when you finally have the mythical false idealized self.
 And so, you have this superhero self that you want to become, and I’ve obviously been guilty of becoming that myself, like trying to become that.
-And if you can finally be it, then you will finally feel worthy and you will finally destroy your fundamental core insecurity.
+And if you can finally be it, then you will finally feel worthy and you will finally think destroy your fundamental core insecurity.
 And finally, you can rest.
 So, you see all the masculine narcissism coming together there.

 However, this is a difficult road.
 And even if you do reach that momentarily, what will happen is, this thing that psychologists called narcissistic injury.
-Even if you think you’re at the height of your game, if there’s a little chink in the arm, or if there’s a little lavering in your subjective reality that could cause you to doubt whether you’re indeed your false, idealized self.
+Even if you think you’re at the height of your game, if there’s a little chink in the armor, or if there’s a little wavering in your subjective reality that could cause you to doubt whether you’re indeed your false, idealized self.
 Like, for instance, you’re a pick-up artist and you walk up to a new girl at the club, and she doesn’t laugh or isn’t into you at all.
-In fact, rejects you or she ignores you and it’s very public.
+In fact, she rejects you or she ignores you and it’s very public.

 And then you go into another one and she ignores you again.
 And you go to 10 girls in a row, all hot models, and all the guys in their group want, and they all ignore you.
 They all reject you and you go, “Fuck, my night sucks.
 I hate this night.”
 And you know, no matter how good of a pick-up artist this guy is, he’s still a narcissist and he’s still dealing with his core insecurities.
 If a girl can reject you and you feel bad as a result of that rejection, if you perceive rejection — then I’m talking about you, and I’ve been talking about you since the beginning.